Creative Nonfiction Crash Course

 Jennifer (Jenna) McGuiggan's essays have appeared in the Rappahannock Review, Essay Daily, Flycatcher, New World Writing, and on the blogs of Prairie Schooner and Brevity.
 Her work has been nominated for the Best of the Net Anthology and chosen as a finalist in contests from Prime Number Magazine, Hunger Mountain, and the Orison Anthology.
 Jenna received her MFA from Vermont College of Fine Arts.
 She is currently writing a book of linked essays that explore longing and belonging, from where we live to what we believe.
 Through her business, The Word Cellar, she works as a freelance writer and editor and hosts an online membership community for writers.

 Questions?
-Please call us at 412-404-2975 or email our coordinating editor, Kaylee Ritchie, at email@example.com.
+Please call us at 412-404-2975 or email the director of education, Sharla Yates, at email@example.com.